nuxflix/go-date-utils/README.md

 ### From Other Date Libraries

-**go-dateutils** provides a familiar API for developers coming from other ecosystems:
+**go-date-fns** provides a familiar API for developers coming from other ecosystems:

 ```javascript
 // JavaScript (date-fns)